 Use the gum paste tool to flatten and shape the eyes.

-Roll two small balls of blue (or other color) fondant for the irises.
+Roll two small balls of blue (or another color) fondant for the irises.
 Use a gum paste tool to flatten into the white fondant.
 At this point, you may like to allow the head to dry for an hour or so to make painting and drawing the features easier.

 Draw the eyebrows with the edible ink pen.
 This can be tricky, but you can usually gently wipe off any mistakes with a wet wipe.

 For the lips, mix a little red or pink food coloring with half a teaspoon of pure alcohol like gin or vodka.

 - Paint on the lips, using a small paintbrush.
 This can also be tricky!
 I’m still trying to master this.